 So, how do you know if this is an area of strength or one of weakness?
-And how can you become a better listener?
+And how can you unlearn poor listening skills to become a better listener?
 Read on for more!

 Listening is a skill that takes practice.
-You’re not going to go into one coaching session and walk out as a professional listener.
+You’re not going to go into one coaching session and walk out as someone who shows all the qualities of a good listener.
 You’re going to have to put in the work.
 In my work with therapy and coaching clients, how to listen effectively feels challenging for many.
-[Curious if you're a bad listener?
-Here are 10 Signs You're a Bad Listener.]
+[Curious if you’re a bad listener?
+Here are 10 Signs You’re a Bad Listener]

 What I think we miss early in life is how to be aware of what is going on in our present moment, both internally and externally.
 We have this amazing brain that sets us apart from everything else, but sometimes, we can be so stuck in our heads that we find ourselves working mostly on autopilot.
 We may be focusing on something we did or trying to prepare for something we need to get done and because of this, we can forget to intentionally ground ourselves in the present.

 So, how does this affect our listening skills?

 If we are unaware of our emotional state, are stuck in our head preparing what to say, or ruminating on something that happened yesterday, it becomes pretty difficult to be present when someone is speaking to us.
 Our mind’s ability to multitask, which is something we need, can actually make listening less effective because of these distractions.
 We learn to communicate from those around us and through that communication, we learn to listen.